Welcome to World-Class Research, Education, and Care

 - Outstanding education.
-Our nationally and internationally recognized faculty educate young adults to become clinicians, scientists, and teachers of the future.
+Our nationally and internationally recognized faculty educate incoming students to become clinicians, scientists, and teachers of the future.
 Our top-ranked programs in speech-language pathology and audiology offer a variety of didactic and hands-on educational opportunities, so graduates are fully prepared for the rigors of the profession.

 - Comprehensive, affordable clinical care.
 Our faculty and staff run the UW Speech and Hearing Clinic, which offers evaluation and treatment of communication disorders.
 The clinic serves Wisconsin residents across the lifespan, and offers low-cost services and partial scholarships for individuals and families in need.